MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/loop-components-in-teams.md

 **Share components.** In this release, you can share Loop components into different Teams chats.
 Recipients can edit from wherever they are and see updates instantly no matter where the changes were made.

 **Start in chat, build from there.** Every component you create from Teams chat is automatically saved to a file in OneDrive.
-So, you might begin collaborating in chat then later move to the file, where you have a larger visual space for editing and can add as many components as you like.
+So, you might begin collaborating in chat then later move to the file on office.com, where you have a larger visual space for editing and can add as many components as you like.

 For information on admin settings for Loop components in Teams, see [Manage Loop components in SharePoint](/sharepoint/manage-loop-components).